Where to Develop Film in Sydney in 2023.

-The only public darkroom in Sydney, Rozell is a must-visit for anyone interested in developing their own film or creating traditional prints of their images.
+The only public darkroom in Sydney, Rozelle is a must-visit for anyone interested in developing their own film or creating traditional prints of their images.

 If it’s your first time, you’ll need to take a 30 minute induction to familiarize yourself with the space and the process.
 After that, you’re able to rent the space by the day (in 5-hour blocks) with discounts for multiple days.

-While the list above contains our favorite options, that’s barely scratching the surface.
+While the list above contains the most popular options, that’s barely scratching the surface.
 There are over ten additional spots that develop disposable cameras and film in Sydney.
-Check out the remaining options below.
+Check out the remaining choices below.

 Located in the CBD, Sydney Central Fast Foto is one of many Kodak Express franchises in Australia.
 They develop 35mm and 120 format film – C-41 colour, black and white, and even E-6 slide.